tamnguyenbbt/dom-util/README.md

 ## dom-util
 Search and build jsoup elements, relative xpath queries, and Selenium web elements automatically for web service and Selenium-based Web UI testing in an easy way.
 Make Selenium-based UI testing much easier and more fun.
+Page Object Model code generator.

 As an automation tester/quality engineer, you may find that the most boring thing in automating Web UI tests using Selenium is to construct xpaths, css selectors, or the likes.